Motorhoming in Slovenia

 - Passport

-- Note: Since August 2021 you no longer need an insurance Green Card for driving in Slovenia
+- Note: Since August 2021, you no longer need an insurance Green Card to drive in Slovenia

 - You are also required to have the following in your vehicle:

-- To use Slovenian motorways, you’ll need to display a vignette on your windscreen as proof of payment or buy an e-vignette.
+- To use Slovenian motorways, you must display a vignette on your windscreen as proof of payment or buy an e-vignette.

 - If you’re involved in an accident, you must notify the police and get an accident report for insurance purposes